psi1703/k8s/README.md

 This repository contains the FastAPI portal, required monitor service, React frontend source, help-documentation source, Kubernetes manifests, Dockerfiles, and installer used by GitHub Actions to deploy onto a K3s server or cluster.

 This README is the single operational documentation file for the repository.
-It combines the root README, architecture notes, deployment guide, storage guide, development guide, operations runbook, validation notes, and help-documentation map into one SCH-style document.
+It combines the root README, architecture notes, deployment guide, storage guide, development guide, operations runbook, validation notes, and help-documentation map into one document.

 ---